-The University’s Chief Technical Officer will be responsible for development of the policy, will co-ordinate implementation and dissemination, and will monitor the operation of the policy working in collaboration with other departments.
+The University’s Head of Infrastructure will be responsible for development of the policy, will co-ordinate implementation and dissemination, and will monitor the operation of the policy working in collaboration with other departments.

-Heads of Group/Departments, with support from the Chief Technical Officer, are responsible for ensuring that information and information systems used within their department are managed and used in accordance with information security policies.
+Heads of Group/Departments, with support from the Head of Infrastructure, are responsible for ensuring that information and information systems used within their department are managed and used in accordance with information security policies.

 Everyone granted access to University information systems has a personal responsibility to ensure that they, and others who may be responsible to them, are aware of and comply with the policies, codes of conduct and guidelines.